SM Spirituality Media

 Definition

-Pāli term — Sanskrit duḥkha — central to Buddhist analysis, conventionally translated as suffering but more accurately rendered as unsatisfactoriness, disquiet, or the inability of conditioned things to deliver lasting peace.
-The Buddha's first noble truth states that dukkha is intrinsic to ordinary life; the entire path is articulated as the conditions under which it ceases.
+Pāli term, Sanskrit duḥkha, central to Buddhist§ analysis.
+Conventionally translated as suffering, it is more accurately rendered as unsatisfactoriness or the inability of conditioned things to deliver lasting peace.
+The Buddha's First Noble Truth states that dukkha is intrinsic to ordinary life.
+The entire path is articulated as the conditions under which it ceases.

 written by editorial · revised continuously